Nosajini/SDev3-CA1/README.md

 # Hi Patricia!
-If you look in this branch and see this, then this is just the version of the site that I used while presenting, it has a lot of posts and accounts etc on it, the version in main branch only has a few test accounts and posts on it, so if you want to look at this one instead then feel free.
-This version is functionally the same as the main branch, although I did notice that the links for profiles embedded in comment author's names weren't in the template and I fixed that, feel free to ignore that though!
+If you look in this branch and see this, then this is just the version of the site that I used while presenting, I made a branch so as to not break our deadline by updating main.
+This version has a lot of posts and accounts etc on it, the version in main branch only has a few test accounts etc to show off features more, so if you want to look at this one instead then feel free.
+This version is functionally the same as the main branch, although I did notice that the links for profiles embedded in comment author's names weren't in the template and I fixed that, feel free to assume they don't work, like in main!

 # !
 Due 16th November !